What is a credit union?

 Credit union loans are offered to members who might struggle to obtain credit with other lenders.
 The loans offered are suited to your individual needs with rates set at an amount you can afford.
 The union will assess the individual financial circumstances of each member applying for a loan.
 Because unions are smaller, they can look at each application separately rather than applying rules rigidly.
 This can mean that you are more likely to be given a loan than if you apply with a direct UK lender, bank or building society.

 The union will make sure that loans are only offered to members who can afford to pay them back.
 This is to protect all the members.
 The officer assessing members for loans will look at each individual application and can take into account a member's savings records.
 Some, but not all, require members to have built up some savings before they will give them a loan.
+If you do not have a bank account you may need to set one up.

 How much can I borrow with credit union loans?